ygt-ernsy/Simple-Django-Blog-Application/README.md

 Create and Activate a Virtual Environment

-On macOS/Linux:
+# On macOS/Linux
 python3 -m venv .venv
 source .venv/bin/activate

-On Windows:
+# On Windows
 python -m venv .venv
 .venv\Scripts\activate

 Install Dependencies
+This command will read the requirements.txt file and install Django and the requests library.

-pip install Django
+pip install -r requirements.txt

 Apply Database Migrations
-This will create the necessary database tables for posts and users.

 python manage.py migrate

 Create a Superuser
-This will allow you to access the admin panel and create your first blog posts.
+This allows you to access the admin panel to create blog posts.

 python manage.py createsuperuser